 IDEA is a free resource for personal research but retains copyright on the archive’s files and other information contained herein.
 You may use the archive as such without special permission.
-However, you may not copy the majority of text of any single page or distribute any sound files without the express written consent of IDEA and the payment of a fee appropriate to the intended use.
+However, you may not copy the majority of text of any single page or distribute any sound files, or portion thereof, without the express written consent of IDEA and the payment of a fee appropriate to the intended use.

 The following examples are provided as a guide:

-- Also consistent with fair-use law, you may quote briefly from IDEA’s text and/or audio in books, articles, papers, training materials, or lectures, without special permission but with proper citation, as required by law.
-However, you may not include the “native files” without special permission.
-If you wish us to provide you with those sound files or the complete text of specific samples, please contact us with full details of your needs.
+- Also consistent with fair-use law, you may transcribe and quote briefly from IDEA’s text files in books, articles, papers, training materials, or lectures, without special permission but with proper citation, as required by law.
+However, you may not include any portion of the native sound files without special permission.
+If you wish us to provide those sound files or the complete text of specific samples, please contact us with full details of your needs.
 A permissions fee will be assessed, appropriate to your intended use of the files, but sufficient only to cover our administrative costs in the case of non-commercial, academic projects.
 At our discretion, we may waive fees entirely.